 PREGNANCY OR STDs: Although one of the 103 studies found a reduction in teen pregnancy and one study found a reduction in STDs, 12 months after the program for the intended population without producing other negative effects, these results have not been replicated.
-(Most studies did not measure these outcomes even though they are considered to be primary targets of CSE).
+(Most studies did not even measure these outcomes.)

 CONDOM USE: There was no effectiveness at increasing consistent condom use-the behavior required for meaningful protection from STDs.
+Two programs increased a less-protective outcome, frequency or recent use.

-DUAL BENEFIT: There was no evidence of success for the purported dual benefit of CSE: increasing both abstinence and condom use (by sexually active teens) within the same population.
+DUAL BENEFIT: There was no evidence of success for the purported dual benefit of CSE: increasing both abstinence and condom use (by sexually active teens) within the same youth population.